 Graduate Financial Support

 Financial support is available in the form of fellowships, traineeships, teaching assistantships (TAships), and research assistantships (GSRs).
 The Department supports most full-time graduate students at the Ph.D. level.
 Sources of funding can include university fellowships and traineeships from National Institutes of Health (NIH) training grants.
-Awarding of financial support is competitive, and includes a stipend in accordance with requirements outlined in the UCOP-UAW Collective Bargaining Agreement for Graduate Student Researchers for the academic year in addition to the coverage of tuition, fees, and health insurance.
+Awarding of financial support is competitive, and includes a stipend in accordance with requirements outlined in the UCOP-UAW Collective Bargaining Agreement for eligible Graduate Student Researchers.
+Support is for the academic year (Fall, Winter, Spring) and also includes coverage of tuition, fees, and health insurance.
+Graduate Funding Reform does not include coverage of tuition and fees in Summer Sessions since enrollment in Summer is not a university requirement.

 U.S. Citizens and Permanent Residents in the Ph.D. program must establish California Residency by the start of the second year as Non-Resident Supplemental Tuition (NRST) will only be paid in the first year.
 This also applies to MS Plan I- Thesis students who are interested in petitioning to transition to the PhD program; NRST will not be paid by the university if you transition after your first year.
 More information about establishing California Residency for tuition purposes can be found on the Registrars’ Office website at Residence for Tuition Purposes.
 This does not apply to international students.